jhogsett/linkit/README.md

     In terminal, ssh to root@mylinkit.local with the password you set above

+    _Note: if you have ssh'd into a different linkit board, you may need to delete its entry from ~/.ssh/known_hosts_

 11. Add a micro SD card for storage.

     _Note: the chip comes with a small amount of NAND Flash storage.
 But unlike a typical Flash drive, there is no usage leveling and atomic writes.
 Because NAND Flash storage has a limited number of erase/write cycles, it's best to use the NAND Flash drive only for critical use.

     * Power off the device
-    * Insert a pre-formatted Micro SD card into the slot.
+    * Insert a pre-formatted (FAT32) Micro SD card into the slot.
 I've had success with 1GB and 4GB cards.
     * Boot up the device
     * SSH in and confirm you can navigate to /Media/SD-P1 and see a usable drive